Ariadne auf Naxos

 Lauren Ingebrigtsen, Ariadne

 Praised for her strength as a dramatic interpreter and her large, colorful sound, Soprano Lauren Ingebrigtsen is earning a reputation as a powerhouse singing actor.
-Hailed as "strong and versatile" by the Chicago Reader, her repertoire spans from the Baroque to the 21st century and she remains devoted to telling powerful stories onstage.
+She was hailed as "strong and versatile" by the Chicago Reader for her performance as Edka in Chicago Fringe Opera’s Two Remain, and by the Decaturian as “phenomenal” and a “true star” for her turn as Madame Flora in Millikin Opera Theatre’s The Medium.
+Her repertoire spans from the Baroque to the 21st century and she remains devoted to telling powerful stories onstage.
 She is based in Chicago and is a Teaching Artist at the Lyric Opera of Chicago.
+Miss Ingebrigtsen also prides herself on having a diverse studio of intelligent young artists who use music to express their own individual stories and identities.
+In May and June she was an Emerging Artist with the Opera Festival of Chicago, covering Nedda in their production of I Pagliacci.
+She is delighted to be joining Chicago Summer Opera in the title role of Ariadne auf Naxos.

 -